Comparison

 Is a SOC 2 certified AI support platform enough for financial services?

 No. SOC 2 attests to how a vendor handles data internally.
-It says nothing about whether the agent understands forbearance, vulnerability, tipping-off or a complaint.
+Ask for Type II rather than Type I: it shows the controls operated over a review period rather than on a single day, but it still says nothing about whether the agent understands forbearance, vulnerability, tipping-off or a complaint.
 A regulated firm needs both a data-security certification and financial-services regulatory guardrails on every turn.
-Gradient Labs is SOC 2 Type 2 certified and GDPR compliant, and adds 20+ financial-services guardrails plus FCA and FDCPA coverage on top.
+Gradient Labs is SOC 2 Type II certified and GDPR compliant, and adds 20+ financial-services guardrails plus FCA and FDCPA coverage on top.

 How do AI compliance guardrails work in a regulated environment?